connervieira/Predator/DOCUMENTATION.md

 2. Make configuration changes
     - All configuration values are explained extensively in the [CONFIGURATION.md](CONFIGURATION.md) document.
     - Make changes to any of the configuration values to better fit your usage context.
 3. Depending on the platform, Predator might not be able to locate the `config.json` file.
-If you encounter issues during the steps described in the "Usage" section, you may need to manually set Predator's directory in `main.py`
+If you encounter issues during the steps described in the "Usage" section, you may need to manually set Predator's directory.
-    - At the top of the `main.py` and `lighting.py` scripts, you should see a variable titled `predator_root_directory`.
+    - At the top of the `main.py`, `utils.py`, and `lighting.py` scripts, you should see a variable titled `predator_root_directory`.
 By default, a Python function is used to find the current directory of the script.
     - If you receive errors related to missing configuration files when trying to run Predator, try setting this variable to a static file path.
     - Example:
         - `predator_root_directory = "/home/user/Predator/"`